aws-samples/dynamic-image-handler-poc/README.md

 ```

-Once you verify the synth output, deploy the stack using
+##### Once you verify the synth output, deploy the stack using

 ```
 cdk deploy
 ```

-This should deploy all the required infra components and the application.
+!!!Note This should deploy all the required infra components and the application.
 Use ALB DNS URL to verify the application.
 Use postman to process the image.
 Make sure, you pass the appropriate S3 bucket and image to succesfully process the images.

-Cleanup
+### Cleanup

 Make sure to detach all policies from the role created.
 Then execute the below comman.